ninell-oldenburg/ai-risk-data/README.md

 ## Data Set Description

-All data lies in `data/`, divided in nodes (all forum posts, all forum authors, all academic papers) and edges (edges for forum posts, edges for academic papers).
+All data lies in `data/`, divided in nodes and edges.

 ### Time Period
 - LessWrong: 2015-2024